KIPAC/Physics89L/docs/overview.md

 ## Course Overview

-Previously, in this course you would be doing simple lab experiments related to the material in physics 65 (Quantum and Thermal Physics) and writing up lab reports.
+Previously, in this course you would be doing simple lab experiments related to the material in Physics 71 (Quantum and Thermal Physics) and writing up lab reports.

 However, because of the pandemic and the uncertainty meeting in person we decided to try something new.
 We are taking this opportunity to modernize the course and to make it more like what you would be doing if you did summer research with one of the research groups on campus or at SLAC.

 We are going to focus on data analysis and interpretation, and on getting you comfortable using modern software to do the data analysis.
-The goal is to teach you what you would learn in the first few weeks of doing a summer research program, while also covering topics related to the material in physics 65.
+The goal is to teach you what you would learn in the first few weeks of doing a summer research program, while also covering topics related to the material in Physics 71.

 We will be using public data relating to a number of topics in modern physics to explore these data analysis techniques.
 No prior knowledge about the scientific topics is required, and we will be provided references to help you explore any questions that you might have about the scientific context.